-With a name like Zoe, our kiddo was destined to love the zoo.
+With her Z name , our kiddo was destined to love the zoo.

 There was a time when she and I went to the zoo almost weekly and her favorite animals changed from one visit to the next.

 Recently, we had a family outing to the zoo on a mild February day.
 We had such an amazing time that I’m hopeful we’ll get back into a more regular habit.